EPCCed/archer2-parallelIO-2022-08-23/README.md

 <h3>Exercise Material</h3>

-<p><blockquote>Unless otherwise indicated all material is Copyright &copy; EPCC, The University of Edinburgh, and is only made available for private study. </blockquote></p>
+<p><blockquote>Unless otherwise indicated all material is Copyright
+&copy; EPCC, The University of Edinburgh, and is only made available for private study. </blockquote></p>

+<p><blockquote>This is still a draft course page and the material
+below comes from a previous run of this course.
+It will be updated for this run, but is made available here for reference.</blockquote></p>

 Here is the <a href="https://github.com/EPCCed/archer2-parallelIO-2022-01-11/raw/main/exercises/benchio-archer2.pdf">parallel IO exercise sheet.</a>.
 As explained in the sheet, source code and instructions for the IO benchmark can be found at <a href="https://github.com/davidhenty/benchio">https://github.com/davidhenty/benchio/.</a>